Pidem/Academic_Machine_learning/README.md

 So far:

 1. Facebook project= Do I have more female or male friends on Facebook?
+2. The Johnsson Lindenstrauss Transform (Testing the Efficiency of the structured pipeline)
-2. New York Restaurants=Depending on my location, what sanatory conditions can I expect in restaurants ?
+3. New York Restaurants=Depending on my location, what sanatory conditions can I expect in restaurants ?